MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.3

-### Version 1.3 Stable
+### Version 1.3

-The following sections describe new and updated features and known issues for 1.3 Stable.
+The following sections describe new and updated features and known issues for version 1.3.

-In an existing Windows App SDK 1.2 Stable app, you can update your Nuget package to 1.3.230331000 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
+In an existing Windows App SDK 1.2 app, you can update your Nuget package to 1.3.230331000 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).

 For the updated runtime and MSIX, see [Downloads for the Windows App SDK](./downloads.md).